hotosm/uav-mapping-guidelines/content/pages/06-choosing-the-sensor.md

+---

-# 6. Choosing the Sensor
+title: 6.
+Choosing the Sensor
+weight: 7

+---

 Many survey mapping UAV platforms come with built-in or recommended cameras, which are already configured for optimal mapping outcomes.
 However, built-in cameras may also limit the user’s ability to customize optimal sensor configurations.